zulu-alpha/zakm/README.md

 ```

 Each crate has a name (for e.g: `Main` and `Medical`) and are elements in an array that belongs to the `crate_cargo` object.
-Crate cargo can be in the scope of a group, or at the top level of the document, which can be shared among all groups.
+Crate cargo can be in the scope of a group (in which it looks for crates that belong to the relevant groups according to the [CBA_A3 Name Groups in Lobby](https://github.com/CBATeam/CBA_A3/wiki/Name-Groups-in-Lobby) format), or at the top level of the document, which can be shared among all groups (without the CBA_A3 group naming format).

 The other containers are on an actual person, in the `on_person` object.
 There are 3 and each of them and how they are written are as follow: